 Sheriff Bowler was also an Assistant Deputy Superintendent-Security Affairs at the Berkshire County Jail and House of Correction from 2000 to 2002, playing an instrumental part in moving the inmates from the former jail on Second Street to the new facility on Cheshire Road.

-In addition to the Berkshire County Jail and House of Correction, Sheriff Bowler operates the Berkshire County Sheriff’s Communications Center in Pittsfield, providing Police, Fire and EMS 911 and non-emergency communications for 26 communities in Berkshire and Hampden Counties 24 hours a day.
+In addition to the Berkshire County Jail and House of Correction, Sheriff Bowler operates the Berkshire County Sheriff’s Communications Center in Pittsfield, providing Police, Fire and EMS 911 and non-emergency communications for (27) twenty-seven communities in Berkshire, Hampden and Hampshire Counties 24 hours a day.

 As chief law enforcement officer in Berkshire County, Sheriff Bowler oversees an average daily inmate population of nearly 400.
 In addition to the operation of the Berkshire County Jail and House of Correction and the Communications Center, he oversees the Sheriff’s Office Uniform Division, the Civil Process Division and the Berkshire County Underwater Search and Rescue Team.